 7. Commercial Application

-In Large commercial spaces where the floor is intended to be a long term solution, Vinyl is the better product to use.
+In Large commercial spaces where the floor is intended to be a long term solution, Vinyl is the better product to use for commercial flooring.
 This is because it glues directly to the floor, and there is no ability for it to ‘bounce’, and it does not require transition breaks for expansion breaks.

 For smaller commercial and temporary areas under twenty metres in any direction, Hybrid is the better option as it can be floated, and taken up relatively easily, and there will be no need to grind adhesive from the floor.